Ransomware as a service: Revenue models

+History and emergence

+"Ransomware as a service" traces its roots all the way back to early 2010s, when other services like SaaS started to gain much more popularity.
+With SaaS's implementation and increase in popularity, cybercriminals have seen its structure as a way to adopt it for illicit use, such use that caused the uprise of what RaaS has been for many years.
+The first known RaaS case, "Reveton Ransomware", appeared around 2012, designed to service affiliates with ransomware tools and platforms in order to launch their own attacks.
+It included techniques such as impersonating law enforcement with threats of arrest or charges towards companies and businesses for a ransom, making it very successful for both the affiliate and operator financially.
+This early success encouraged other ransomware developers to build similar systems, which quickly led to a growing underground market where ransomware could be easily bought, sold, or even customized, causing RaaS to rapidly grow in the years that followed.

+Over the years, the model of RaaS became more organized and efficient, leading to a growing number of other ransomware groups like Hive, DarkSide, REvil, Dharma, LockBit, and more.
+These groups conducted operations that has led to the expansion of the model worldwide, performing thousands of attacks against organizations and businesses in sectors they assume is profitable.

 Extortion methods

 Ransomware threat actors use different techniques to extort money from victims.
 Some of the main methods include:

 Double extortion

 In a double extortion ransomware attack, the threat actors first encrypt the victim's data.
 They then threaten to publicly release exfiltrated data if the ransom is not paid.
 This puts additional pressure on the victim to pay the ransom to avoid having sensitive data leaked.

 According to analysis from cybersecurity firm Zscaler, 19 ransomware families adopted double or multi-extortion approaches in 2021.
 By 2022, this number grew to 44 families using this technique.
 Groups like Babuk and SnapMC pioneered double extortion ransomware.
 Other actors like RansomHouse, BianLian, and Karakurt later adopted it as well.

 Multiple extortion

 Multiple extortion is a variant of double extortion.
 In addition to encrypting data and threatening to leak it, threat actors also launch DDoS attacks against the victim's website or infrastructure.
 This adds another element to pressure victims into paying.